-In the project, you will develop an enhanced view of explanations of causal discovery AI assisted by mathematics.
+In this project, you will develop an enhanced method of explanations of causal discovery AI assisted by mathematics.
 For purposes of enhancement, you should consider several aspects such as those presented below.

-- 1. Convincingness: Explanations must be convincing and accepted by users.
+- Convincingness: Explanations must be convincing and accepted by users.
 Therefore, evaluating or estimating the explanations' likelihood of convincing users is important.
 That evaluation will require mathematical modeling of the explanation's characteristic of "convincingness".
 The simplest modeling would be to use a length of explanation based on the assumption that a short explanation is easy to understand.
-However, better modeling might be devised by assuming more practical recognition models. - 2.
-Variety: An explanation for causality is not always unique.
+However, better modeling might be devised by assuming more practical recognition models. - Variety: An explanation for causality is not always unique.
 Often, more than one perspective is necessary to explain causality.
-The phenomenon by which many equally good models explain some given data well is called the Rashomon effect [8].
-A set of many equally good models is called a Rashomon set [9].
+The phenomenon by which many equally good models explain some given data well is called the Rashomon effect [9].
+A set of many equally good models is called a Rashomon set [10].
 Although a Rashomon set provides variety in explanation, a tradeoff between variety and simplicity (convincingness) should be considered. - 3.
-Discoverability: When an explanation is not convincing to a user, it is not always because it is a bad explanation.
-It might be a new finding that a user has never noticed.
+Discoverability: An explanation that is not convincing to users does not always imply that the explanation is bad.
+It might include or assert a new finding that users have not noticed before.
+Therefore, it is also important to remind users that it might be a new discovery even when it is not convincing.
 In that sense, an explanation must also be evaluated in terms of discoverability.